alex-neal/beer/report.md

 ![top abv with at least 4 beers](img/brewery-abv-4.png)

-In any case, the German brewery Schorschbräu is the clear winner.
-Prost!
-Let's have a look at what they have on tap:
+In any case, the German brewery **Schorschbräu is the clear winner**. *Prost!* Let's have a look at what they have on tap:

 ![schorschbrau beers](img/schorschbrau-abv.png)